12 Smart Remarketing Strategies for Better Advertising Campaigns

 It could also be that your market isn’t responding to your deal, so instead give your bounced traffic free shipping.
 Change up your CTA message.
 Change your image too.

-11. Remarketing Tactics: Remarket to converted customers
+11. Remarketing Strategy: Remarket to converted customers

 A common best practice in remarketing is to exclude your converted customers.
 So, if someone downloaded your ebook or made a purchase, you would no longer chase them down online to get them to convert.
 This is reasonable, but I’d say it’s not always the best way to generate repeat customers and increase brand awareness.